 The Mughals upheld the earlier traditions in political and administrative matters.
 The Mughal emperor was a perfect autocrat and the administration was 'a centralized autocrey'.
 The king symbolised the state and was the source and centre of all power agencies.
 The Mughuls did succeed in building up a 'monolithic administration'.
 When compared to the Mauryas, the Mughals moved in the direction of greater centralisation.
 They did not pay much attention to social services of health and welfare as also morals which were areas of special concern for the Mauryan kings.
 But the Mughals had an efficient civil service.
+They recognised merit and accepted Hindu intelligentsia in the higher civil service.
 Its only drawback was that it was 'land-based'.
 It means it was mainly concerned with revenue functions and was a 'highly urbanised institutions'.
-A very detailed, reliable and brilliant account of Akbar's empire, society and administration have been in narrated famous detailed document/text by Abul Fazltitled Ain-i-Akbari (Constitution of Akbar), It narrated a lot of earlier tradition of administration were adopted by Mughals.
-The sovereign was the king who was paternalistic and he had supreme authority over everything.
-He did have a number of ministers to help, advise and assist him in the discharge of his functions, out of which the more important working executive were four-Diwan who was in charge of revenue and finance, Mir Bakshi at the head of the military department, Mir Saman in charge offactories and stores, and Sadr-us-Sudur who was the head of the ecclesiastical and judicial department.Administration was based on coercion in the name of the King by the officials.
+A very detailed, reliable and brilliant account of Akbar's empire, society and administration have been in narrated famous detailed document/text by Abul Fazltitled Ain-i-Akbari (Constitution of Akbar).
+It narrated a lot of earlier tradition of administration were adopted by Mughals.
+The sovereign was the king who was paternalistic and he had supreme authorityy over everything.
+He did have a number of ministers to help, advise and assist him in the discharge of his functions, out of which the more important working executive were four-Diwan who was in charge of revenue and finance, Mir Bakshi at the head of the military department, Mir Saman in charge of factories and stores, and Sadr-us-Sudur who was the head of the ecclesiastical and judicial department.
+Administration was based on coercion in the name of the King by the officials.